Planning & Treatment

 3. Be as healthy as you can in other ways, too

 Now is an excellent time to take care of other health concerns in addition to your thyroid health.
-If you have other chronic conditions—such as diabetes or high blood pressure, for example—work with your primary care physician or specialty care providers to keep those conditions under control.
+If you have other chronic conditions — such as diabetes or high blood pressure, for example — work with your primary care provider or specialty care providers to keep those conditions under control.
 And be as healthy as you can in other ways, too, by quitting smoking, drinking only in moderation (or avoiding it completely if your health care professional has recommended abstinence), and seeking care for substance abuse.
 If you need referrals to specialty care providers, ask your health care professional.

 4. Understand your thyroid condition